Olympiapark (Munich)

 The Olympiapark (English: Olympic Park) in Munich, Germany, is an Olympic Park which was constructed for the 1972 Summer Olympics.
 Located in the Oberwiesenfeld neighborhood of Munich, the Park continues to serve as a venue for cultural, social, and religious events, such as events of worship.
 It includes a contemporary carillon.
 The Park is administered by Olympiapark München GmbH, a holding company fully owned by the state capital of Munich.
+The Olympic Park Munich was also considered to be an architectural marvel during the 1972 Olympics in Munich, Germany.

 Location and structure

 The use of the term Olympiapark to designate the overall area has prevailed as a semiofficial practice, but no official name for the entire area exists.

 The general area comprises four separate sub-areas: